Palneni Chushki sas Sirene

 - 02

-Wash the peppers and tap out any stray seeds.
-Using the tip of a paring knife, poke three or four tiny holes around the sides of each pepper to allow steam to escape so they do not burst while roasting, then drop a tiny piece of butter into the bottom of each hollowed cavity.
+Using the tip of a paring knife or a toothpick, poke three or four tiny holes around the sides of each pepper to let steam escape.
+Drop one tiny piece of butter into the bottom cavity of each pepper for interior richness.

 - 03

-In a medium bowl, stir the crumbled feta vigorously with the ricotta, eggs, chopped parsley, dill, grated garlic paste, and black pepper until cohesive and thick.
-Do not add salt, as the feta provides plenty of its own.
+In a bowl, combine the crumbled feta, ricotta, eggs, parsley, dill, grated garlic, and black pepper.
+Stir vigorously.
+Do not add salt; the feta brings plenty to the party.

 - 04